updated on 13 September 2019

-Paralegals are professionals who work in law firms, but are not qualified as solicitors or chartered legal executives.
-Although paralegals used to be seen purely as support staff, the role of paralegal has moved beyond just assisting solicitors - paralegals are becoming a distinct group of legal professionals in their own right, although at present this kind of role is still usually seen as a stepping stone to becoming a solicitor or chartered legal executive, rather than a career in itself.
+Paralegals work in law firms, but are not qualified as solicitors or chartered legal executives.
+Although paralegals used to be seen purely as support staff, the role of paralegal has moved beyond just assisting solicitors.
+Paralegals are becoming a distinct group of legal professionals in their own right, although this kind of role is often still used as a stepping stone to becoming a solicitor or chartered legal executive.

-Legal apprentices essentially perform paralegal roles in their firms throughout their apprenticeships.
-Meanwhile, the roles of more senior paralegals are often little different from those of trainee and junior solicitors.
-This means that you can apply to be granted qualification as a solicitor while working as a paralegal, provided that you can satisfy the Solicitors Regulation Authority that you have gained the same knowledge and skills in your role as you would have through a training contract.
-The first paralegals qualified this way in 2015 – dubbed the “equivalent means route” – and this is now a valid route to becoming a solicitor (on which more below).
+Some paralegals’ roles are often little different from those of solicitors.
+This means that you can apply to qualify as a solicitor while working as a paralegal, provided that you can satisfy the Solicitors Regulation Authority that you have gained the same knowledge and skills in your role as you would have through a training contract.
+This is called the ‘equivalent means’ route to qualifying.
+The first paralegals qualified as solicitors this way in 2015.

 Another common reason why many graduates work as paralegals is that this is a good way to gain the crucial legal work experience needed to get a training contract.
 Some paralegals gain experience and then apply for a training contract at the same firm, while others move on from firms where this is not an option and go on to apply successfully elsewhere.